LLNL/sundials/doc/shared/sundials/Errors.rst

 .. warning::

-  If a function returns a :c:type:`SUNErrCode` then the return value is the only place the error is available.
+  If a function returns a :c:type:`SUNErrCode` then the return value is the only place the error is available
-  I.e., these functions do not store their error code as the "last error" so it is invalid to use :c:func:`SUNContext_GetLastError` to check these functions for errors.
+  i.e., these functions do not store their error code as the "last error" so it is invalid to use
+  :c:func:`SUNContext_GetLastError` to check these functions for errors.

 .. _SUNDIALS.Errors.Handlers: